RishabhBhat2021/CanSat/README.md

-This App reads arduino data from the serial port, the data is then saved to a csv file, Then the data from the csv file is read using pandas, and then plotted with matplot, the plot is embedded into the tkiner GUI.
+This App reads arduino data from the serial port, the data is then saved to a csv file, Then the data from the csv file is read using pandas, and then plotted with matplot, the plot is embedded into the tkinter GUI.

 The arduino_cansat folder contains arduino_cansat.ino file, which contains the code for arduino to generate dummy data for the Project.